Dancing comes with many positive health benefits, but when it comes to the possible spread of flu, our dance interest is not only a good thing.

 - Cover your mouth/nose when coughing/sneezing**

-- Avoid dancing altogether in the case of flu or cold symptoms.
+- Avoid dancing altogether in the case of even slight flu or cold symptoms.

-- Stay home if you have recently traveled in infected areas or otherwise have been in contact with people who might carry COVID-19.
+- Stay home if you have been in contact with people who might carry COVID-19.

 ** The general tip about using the elbow may not be the best thing in combination with social dancing, but still much better than coughing/sneezing straight out.
 A handkerchief is of course best, but using your hands that are immediately washed works as an emergency solution.